-Health secretary Tom Price still holds Trump cards in Obamacare outcome
+Health Secretary Tom Price still holds Trump cards in Obamacare outcome

 “You pull $9 billion out of the market and the insurance companies would leave.
 They certainly wouldn’t be back for 2018,” Jost said.

 You pull $9 billion out of the market and the insurance companies would leave.
 They certainly wouldn’t be back for 2018.
-Timothy Jost, an emeritus professor of law at Washington and Lee University
+Timothy Jost, emeritus professor of law, Washington and Lee University

-It’s the same account used to pay for the premium tax credits that help people pay for marketplace coverage.

-In a 2014 federal lawsuit by House Republicans against then-President Obama, a lower court ruled the Obama administration overstepped its authority by authorizing the payments outside the congressional appropriation process.
-The Obama administration appealed the ruling, and the case is on hold in U.S. District Court in the District of Columbia.
+In a 2014 federal lawsuit by Republicans in the House of Representatives against then-President Barack Obama, a lower court ruled the Obama administration had overstepped its authority by authorizing the payments outside the congressional appropriation process.
+The Obama administration appealed the ruling, and the case is on hold in the U.S. District Court for the District of Columbia.

 If Price decided to simply drop the appeal, insurers would be on the hook for payments they are required by the health law to make, Jost said.

-Price could also weaken the Affordable Care Act’s Medicaid expansion by allowing states to impose work requirements and premium contributions on 11 million newly eligible Medicaid enrollees.
+Price could weaken the Affordable Care Act’s Medicaid expansion by allowing states to impose work requirements and premium contributions on 11 million newly eligible enrollees.

 But doing so would undermine Price’s efforts to boost insurers through a series of proposed rule changes designed to stabilize the marketplace.

-Those rules allow insurers to cover smaller portions of plan members’ medical costs, which allows them to offer lower-cost plans that put more out-of-pocket costs on enrollees.
+Those rules allow insurers to cover smaller portions of plan members’ medical costs, which allows them to offer cheaper plans that put more out-of-pocket expenses on enrollees.

 Price could also weaken the ACA’s Medicaid expansion by allowing states to impose work requirements and premium contributions on 11 million newly eligible Medicaid enrollees.